tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Title to Lines/README.md

 With this effect you can type in almost anything you want for the separator in the options.
 If you use a non-breaking space (option-space on macOS, Alt+0160 on Windows) it shouldn't cause issues on the backend.
+Squarespace will turn the non-breaking space into the **&amp;nbsp;** HTML entity, use it for the separator.

 ## Make a Donation